huazhouwang/WIFIADB/WIFIADBAndroid/README.md

 ## GIF
 ![](./art/demo.gif)

+## Something
->If you have some questions or advices,I hope you can tell me by [issues](https://github.com/Sausure/WIFIADB/issues).
+If you have some questions or suggestions,I hope you can tell me by [issues](https://github.com/Sausure/WIFIADB/issues).

 ##License